leske42/Git-workshop-piscine-/README.md

 `git rm` for this.
 So if, for example, you have previously did: `git add *`, then `rm a.out`, you have to `git rm a.out` too, otherwise it will still be part of the commit.

+#### Git commit
+Using `git commit` means: you ask git to make a snapshot of your project (so all of your files) in their current state.
+This is a very useful feature, since some changes you can potentially mess up your project - and then you can simply return to an old commit.
+You can use `git log` to view your previous commits.

+*Each commit has to include a commit message.
+Commit messages are very important, as later, when you look back at your commits, you will use these to track the changes you implemented.
+For example, a git log that looks like this:*

+#### Remote repositories